continuous-symmetry-measure/csm/python/README.md

 Molecules can be input in a variety of file formats (any supported by the OpenBabel program).
 The CSM can be measured precisely for smaller molecules, or approximated for larger molecules where the runtime for calculating the exact measure would be unreasonable.

+##Features

+* The exact continuous symmetry measure calculator: The calculator goes through every single possible (valid) permutation of the molecule's atoms, and selects the permutation with the lowest continuous symmetry.

+ * The approximate continuous symmetry measure calculator: For molecules large enough that going through all the permutations is not feasible, a good alternative is the approximate algorithm, which uses an iterative algorithm based on building permutations around a selection of possible symmetry axes to approximate the molecule's continous symmetry measure

+ * The trivial continuous symmetry measure calculator: Particularly well suited to proteins with almost identical sub-polymers, the trivial continous symmetry measure returns the symmetry measure of the molecule without any displacement of molecules within each fragment.

 ## Usage